yslan/Tet2Hex_forNek/README.md

      The previous logfile will be backup to `logfile.1`
   - `Hexes_Hini.vtk`: the vtk file for the mesh (`ifdump=1`).
 This can be opened via ParaView/Visit

+### Usage 2: arbitrary 2d points + extrusion

+- Main driver: `driver2.m`

+  This generates the sampling points on sphere surface, tesselate the convexhull into triangles, splits each triangle into 3 quadrilaterals, then extrudes inward to get a sphere shell mesh.

 ### Notes
 - Currently, Octave is not supported.